Lasagna-Love-Portal/project-ricotta/DEVELOPMENT.md

    3. Settings (gear in top-right) -> "Features in development" -> "Experimental features" -> ensure "Access experimental features" is checked.
    4. "Apply and restart"
 2. Start the app (see above).
-3. `docker compose alpha watch` at the root of the repo.
+3. `docker compose alpha watch` at the root of the repository.
 4. Any saved changes to `src/`, `public/`, or `package.json` should be reflected in the running application.

 > note: this uses a docker feature currently in alpha, which may change without notice.
-If this stops working, please notify the maintainers of this repo so that we can make any needed changes.
+If this stops working, please notify the maintainers of this repository so that we can make any needed changes.

 <!-- Note to maintainers: In the event that this stops working, we will likely want to switch to volume bind-mounting the relevant files.
 That comes with a potential sync performance tradeoff on macOS. -->